antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 your organization.
 It's a technical role but it's also oriented to people.
-You usually have a lot of meetings because of that, which it's probably one of the reasons you didn't become a manager in the first place. **At some point, you may sense you aren't learning as much as you did in the past.
-That's a warning signal for me: things have to change**.
+You usually have a lot of meetings because of that, which it's probably one of the reasons you didn't become a manager in the first place. **At some point, you may sense you aren't learning as much as you did in the past.** That's a warning signal for me: things have to change.

 **Give you some space to experiment and do things that motivates you** is essential to be successful in the long term.
 They may be not the most urgent